HL7/fhircast-docs/input/pagecontent/3-4-1-encounter-open.md

 ### Workflow

 User opened patient's medical record in the context of a single encounter.
-Only a single patient and encounter are now in context.
+The indicated encounter and its patient are now in context.

 ### Context